pixelkarma/PkRouter/README.md

 PkRouter is a fast and robust modern PHP router intended to be used for API creation.
 It has no dependencies, and encourages an object oriented approach.

-PkRouter was created to fill the space between unopinionated routers, and _way too opinionated_ routers.
-I would like to express my appreciation for [AltoRouter](https://github.com/dannyvankooten/AltoRouter/), which inspired me to make my own.

 ## Features

 - Supports all HTTP methods, including custom ones.
 - Flexible middleware for pre- and post-route execution.
-- Extensible response class for handling more than just JSON.
+- Extensible request and response classes for handling custom payloads.
 - Supports both function and class method callbacks, ideal for MVC projects.
 - Efficient, robust regex-based routing.
+- Extensible parameter pattern validation.
 - Dynamic properties enable seamless data storage throughout the request lifecycle.
 - Custom exceptions enhance error handling and clarity.